FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Introducing the Crate to Your Dog

 When you introduce a crate to your dog properly, it can become a safe and familiar spot for your dog that makes him comfortable and secure.
 Even the best dog crate will be useless if a dog is not trained properly.
-Crates also shouldn’t be used to correct a behavioral issue or to punish your dog.
+It’s also important not to use a crate as a method of punishment or for correcting behavioral issues.
 It’s important that you use the crate correctly and not as an easy way to avoid training your dog correctly.

 Typically, when you crate train a puppy properly, he should associate it with the place where they can relax or sleep without being bothered.
-This clean environment can also be used when you are training your dogs and creating a structured routine.
+It is possible to maintain a clean environment while training your dogs and following a set of practices.
 Just remember that it’s important that your dog doesn’t spend more time in his crate than is necessary, and that it is super important that it is introduced properly to your dog.

-If you hear your dog crying or whining in his crate, you need to make sure that you haven’t done anything wrong and that the crate itself is the right type and size so that your pet will be comfortable.
-If you have trained your dog properly and he has otherwise enjoyed being in the crate, then there are a few other reasons he may be whining about.
+If you hear puppy cries or whining in his crate, you need to make sure that you haven’t done anything wrong.
+And that the crate itself is the right type and size so that your pet will be comfortable.
+If you have crate trained your dog properly and he has otherwise enjoyed being in the crate, then there are a few other reasons he may be whining about.
 Here are some of the reasons why your dog may be whining in the crate.

 Five Reasons Your Dog Is Whining In His Crate